dax8it/ATJIUJITSU-REAL-NEW/content/blog/ibjjf-kids-pans-orlando-open.md

 - - -

 ## This young lady is amazing!
 A true Jiu-Jitsu athlete 🥋 and a dangerous competitor ☢️.
-No word can begin to express the joy and pride she has brought us.
+No words can begin to express the joy and pride she has brought us.
 She played her game and did her job!!!!!
 Congrats Cesca!

 ![](/img/294618039_723478062426740_5690541540169456131_n.jpg)